Gummersall History, Family Crest & Coats of Arms

 Early History of the Gummersall family

 This web page shows only a small excerpt of our Gummersall research.
-Another 47 words (3 lines of text) are included under the topic Early Gummersall History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) covering the years 1602, 1616, 1628 and 1646 are included under the topic Early Gummersall History in all our PDF Extended History products and printed products wherever possible.

 Gummersall Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Gummersall were recorded, including Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gummersall family

 Another 44 words (3 lines of text) are included under the topic Early Gummersall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gummersall family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Gummersall arrived in North America very early: William Gomersall arrived in Philadelphia, Pennsylvania in 1856.